Two Prudential Plaza: Tenants

 The Consulate General of Canada in Chicago is located in Suite 2400.
 The Flag of Canada is flown next to that of the United States in the building's Lake Street plaza.

 Audacy occupies the ninth to twelfth floors, including WBBM, WBBM-FM, WBMX, WXRT, WUSN, WSCR and WCFS.

-The building has been home of the Chicago Tribune and Tribune Publishing since leaving Tribune Tower in July 2018.

 In popular culture

 The building and the plaza appear in the 1994 film Richie Rich as Rich Industries Inc.